 Fresh Air Weekend highlights some of the best interviews and reviews from past weeks, and new program elements specially paced for weekends.
-Our show emphasizes interviews with writers, filmmakers, actors and musicians, and often includes excerpts from live in-studio concerts.
+Our weekend show emphasizes interviews with writers, filmmakers, actors, and musicians, and often includes excerpts from live in-studio concerts.
 This week: